 When Should You See a Doctor for Acid Reflux?

 Typically, the rule of thumb would be to check in with a doctor about your acid reflux if you’re experiencing heartburn on a regular, weekly basis.
 While heartburn itself is a common symptom, dealing with it that frequently is much less common and may indicate more serious issues.
+In some cases, you may even wonder when to go to ER for heartburn, especially if the symptoms are severe or accompanied by chest pain, difficulty swallowing, or other alarming signs.
 In the section below, we’ll discuss some of the more severe symptoms to keep an eye out for, as these symptoms may warrant an immediate trip to the doctor or hospital.

 Additionally, if you’re experiencing acid reflux that doesn’t seem to respond to typical over the counter medications, it may be time to see a doctor—or see your doctor again, if you’ve already spoken to them before—to see if additional testing is necessary or alternative options are available treatment-wise.